Emahhh/mailtoFixer.js/README.md

 - [ ] Adding dark mode.
 - [ ] Add support for other email providers?
 - [ ] Nicer UI?
+- [ ] Add a "click to copy" hover effect?